mwiebe/deadline-cloud/docs/job_attachments_manifest_operations.md

 - No way to express deletions

 For v2025-12-04-beta (with deletion markers):
-- Diff manifests can add, modify, or delete entries
+- First manifest determines the composition type:
+  - If snapshot: subsequent must be diffs, result is a snapshot
+  - If diff: all must be diffs, result is a combined diff
 - `deleted=True` markers remove entries from the result
-- Composing (snapshot + diffs) produces a snapshot
-- Composing (diffs only) produces a combined diff
+- For diff composition, `parentManifestHash` comes from the first diff

 **Key implementation details:**